spessasus/spessasynth_lib/docs/synthesizer/worklet-synthesizer.md

 # Worklet Synthesizer

-This synthesizer uses a single AudioWorklet with the Processor and Sequencer in it, along with the effects.
+This synthesizer uses a single AudioWorklet to provide real-time playback.

+!!!
+Note

+    Methods shared between the synthesizers can be found [here](basic-synthesizer.md)

 ## Advantages